Register a company in Cyprus

 The Memorandum of Association must be prepared by a legal lawyer and notarized.

 All the necessary documents must be submitted to the Companies Section of the Department of Registrar of Companies and Official Receiver.
-The tax registration number and the VAT must be received from the Ministry of Commerce, so an application must be send.
+The tax registration number and the VAT must be received from the Ministry of Commerce, so an application must be sent.

 The last step in incorporating a company in Cyprus is registering at the Ministry of Labor for the Social Contribution.
 We can also help in obtaining EORI numbers in Cyprus.

 What documents are required for the incorporation of a company in Cyprus?